Robot Vacuum Review

 - Want a great value – Value is of the utmost importance.
-Sold for under $200, the A4s is a steal of a deal.
+Sold for an affordable amount, the A4s is a steal of a deal.
 The features and overall cleaning performance associated with this iLIFE vacuum are top notch and certainly worth the price it’s sold for, in my opinion.

 For more information on the iLIFE A4s visit Amazon.com.